adambraimbridge/origami-service/README.md

   - `exposeErrorEndpoint/EXPOSE_ERROR_ENDPOINT`: Whether to expose the `/__error` endpoint for debugging purposes.
 This should be `false` in production.
 Defaults to `false`
   - `environment/NODE_ENV`: The environment to run in.
 This affects things like public file max ages.
 One of `'production'`, `'development'`, or `'test'`.
 Defaults to `'development'`
   - `goodToGoTest`: A function to use in calculating whether the application is good to go.
 See [Express Web Service] for more information
-  - `graphiteApiKey/GRAPHITE_API_KEY`: The API key to use when accessing the FT's internal Graphite instance.
-If set to `null`, metrics will not be reported.
-Defaults to `null`
+  - `graphiteAppUUID/FT_GRAPHITE_APP_UUID`: The graphite UUID to use when recording metrics.
   - `healthCheck`: A function to use in calculating how healthy the application is.
 See [Express Web Service] for more information
   - `log`: A console object used to output non-request logs.
 Defaults to the global `console` object
   - `metricsAppName`: The name of the application to use when logging to Graphite.
 Defaults to `about.systemCode` then `about.name`